 Nature specials in Provence

-Provence is not all about small charming villages, it has stunning nature that just waits to be explored.
+Provence is not all about small charming places, it has stunning nature that just waits to be explored.
 Here you can find my complete guide on the Gorges du Verdon, where I am featuring also the Lake of Sainte-Croix and the Martel Trail (Sentier Martel).